David Flitcroft: Preston North End

 Born in Bolton, Lancashire, Flitcroft spent time as a child with Manchester City before he began an apprenticeship with Preston North End at the age of 14.
 He signed professional forms with the club in May 1992.
-He made his debut the following season at Deepdale under caretaker-manager Sam Allardyce.
-He was to spend the season briefly involved in the first-team, but instead had a brief loan spell with Lincoln City and then was allowed to join Chester City in December 1993.
+He made his debut the following season at Deepdale under caretaker manager Sam Allardyce.
+He was to spend the season briefly involved in the first-team, but instead had a brief loan spell with Lincoln City and was then allowed to join Chester City in December 1993.

 Chester City

 Flitcroft made eight appearances as Chester pipped Preston to promotion from the Third Division at the end of the 1993–94 season.
 He credited the competitive dressing room spirit put together by manager Graham Barrow with getting the club over the line.
-However the "Seals" lasted just one season in the Second Division and were relegated at the end of the 1994–95 campaign.
+However, the "Seals" lasted just one season in the Second Division and were relegated at the end of the 1994–95 campaign.
 Flitcroft was a regular in the Chester midfield under manager Kevin Ratcliffe, who took the club to an eighth-place finish in 1995–96.
+He underwent operations on his knee in October and December 1995 and signed a 12-month contract extension in March 1996.
 Flitcroft scored six goals in 34 games during the 1996–97 season, as Chester reached play-offs, though lost out to Swansea City at the semi-final stage.
+He signed a new two-year contract in May 1997.
 He featured 49 times in the 1997–98 campaign, scoring five goals, though the club dropped down to 14th-place.
 He won the Away Travellers Player of the Year award after he scored six goals in 48 appearances during the 1998–99 season.
 He left the Deva Stadium when he rejected the club's offer of a new contract and instead joined Rochdale.